ThousandMonkeysTypewriter/Deployer/README.md

 ---
 ## Main Features

-- division between ML models and runtime objects, help avoid mixing of functionality
+- the division between ML models and runtime objects helps avoid mixing of functionality
-- change the model or switch frameworks while Java objects it remain unchanged
+- change the model or switch frameworks while Java objects remain unchanged
-- allows mixing of ML and standart logic inside Java objects
+- allows mixing of ML and standard logic inside Java objects
+- no extensive knowledge of Machine Learning necessary to use, load or train models

-## Example
+## DL4J implementation examples
-Lets suppose your goal is to create a function that will sort out flowers.
+Let's suppose your goal is to create a function that will sort out flowers.
 Suppose you have an ML model that can distinguish between different kind of flowers based on its description.

 First, we load saved and trained model using model configuration.